Clinical Embryology & Andrology Program Admissions Requirements

 - International students, or applicants whose native language is not English, must take the TOEFL and receive a score equal to or greater than 550 for the paper-based test, or 213 for the computer-based test, or 80 for the iBT exam.

 The early decision application deadline is October 15.
 Applications completed and submitted by this deadline will be considered for early decision and early admission to the program.
 The second application deadline is December 31 for students seeking entry into classes beginning the following April.
 Applications received will be considered based on merit and space availability.
 The program is reviewing applications on a rolling basis.
 Applications will be reviewed during addmissions committee meetings scheduled after the applications are completed and supporting documents have been received.
-Students will be notified of the admissions committee decision.
+Students will be notified of the admissions committee decision soon after.
 Students who plan to seek financial aid are advised to submit their applications as early as possible.
 Upon acceptance into the program, a $300 non-refundable matriculation fee (which will be credited towards the first semester's tuition) is required to secure class placement.